jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

    - Fixed by: [drm/i915: improve the catch-all evict to handle lock contention](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=3f882f2d4f689627c1566c2c92087bc3ff734953)

 4. The current Debian 11 and Ubuntu 22.04 LTS may not have the required GPU firmware for Intel 12th Gen processors and ARC GPU.
+Ubuntu 22.04 LTS can be switch to use Ubuntu's Hardware Enablement Stack (see #2 above) to switch to a new kernel that supports Intel 12th Gen+ and ARC GPUs.

 5. The kernel support for Intel Gen 12 TGL graphics is incomplete before Linux 5.9.